 Parents married for 25 years.
 Father has a history of depression.
 Maternal aunt diagnosed with bipolar disorder.
 Maternal uncle and paternal aunt have a history of depression and substance use.

 Completed 2 years of college as a dance major but dropped out 2 weeks ago due to increasing stress.
 She lives alone in her apartment.
 She admits to smoking marijuana daily because she claims “everything is OK after I smoke.”
-She also drinks until she passes out about two nights a week and just occasionally drinks otherwise.
-She uses ...
+She also drinks until she passes out about two nights a week ...